Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

    kn service list
    ```

-   Output:
+   Output (**Note:** Throughout the instructions the URL is always shortened to make it more readable):
    ```
    NAME         URL                                                     LATEST          AGE   CONDITIONS   READY   REASON helloworld   http://helloworld-default.mycluster...appdomain.cloud   helloworld-v1   61s   3 OK / 3     True
    ```

-1. Copy the URL ('http://helloworld ...') and open it with `curl`:
+1. Copy the URL ('http://helloworld ...') and open it with `curl` or in your browser:

    ```
    curl http://helloworld-default.mycluster...appdomain.cloud
    ```
    Output:
    ```
-   Hello Node.js Sample v1!
+   Hello HelloWorld Sample v1!
    ```
 1. Check the status of the 'helloworld' pod:
    ```